CosmoCortney/MungPlex_/README.md

 1. Set build to 'Release'
 2. Click on 'Build' (the hammer icon)
 3. Go to the deployment folder where MungPlex.exe is located
-4. Create folders named 'css' (without ')
+4. Create folders named 'css', 'platforms' and 'styles' (without ')
 5. Put all theme .css files into the css folder
 6. Copy the following files from <your Qt installation>\<your Qt version>\mingw<version>_64\bin\
 	  - libgcc_s_seh-1.dll